-An issue with the current data is proper class balance, this impactedClass Imbalance – ll of the studies using supervised methods must deal with significant class imbalance.
-Imbalance so severe requires careful data adjustments to somehow increase the representation of the minority class, in this case fraudulent activity.
+An issue with the current data is proper class balance in distribution of the target classes.
+This was an issue in all of the studies that used supervised methods.
+Such severe imbalance requires careful data adjustments to somehow increase the representation of the minority class, in this case fraudulent activity.
 This means some type of special sampling method.
-Bauder et al indicated that random under sampling provided the best results followed by SMOTE (Synthetic Minority Oversampling Technique) (Bauder & Khoshgoftaar 2018 p.
+Bauder et al. (2018) indicated that random under sampling provided the best results followed by SMOTE (Synthetic Minority Oversampling Technique) (Bauder & Khoshgoftaar 2018 p.
 3).
-In random under sampling (RUS) the algorithm throws out random events from the majority class, thereby increasing the representation of the fraudulent cases.
+In random under sampling (RUS), the algorithm throws out random events from the majority class, thereby increasing the representation of the fraudulent cases.
 In the case of SMOTE, a more advanced algorithm is used to create new minority class instances by first finding a minority class instance and its k nearest neighbors.
 Then a new instance is created by choosing a random neighbor and combining it with the original instance.
 In a further study by Bauder and Khoshgoftaar an RUS method was used along with an adjusted cost function (Bauder and Khoshgoftaar 2018 p.
 5)

 This research will follow heavily in the footsteps of prior research in the field of Medicare FWA.
 Modern machine learning and data exploration techniques will be exploited for the purposes of better understanding the divers and factors behind Medicare FWA.
 Several of the techniques and methodologies referenced above will be modified and adapted for the purposes of this research into Medicare FWA.